Gallicchio-Lab/openmm_sdm_workflow/tutorial/tutorial.md

 ### Visualization

-It is always a good idea to inspect trajectory to see what is going on.
+It is always a good idea to inspect MD trajectories to see what is going on.
 After cleanup (see above) the trajectory of a replica can be loaded as follows (for example):

 ```
 cd $HOME/t4l/complexes/t4l-toluene/r4